coderaashir/Crypto-Pairs-Trading/README.md

 We can see that the best trades are BTC-ETH, BTC-LTC, and BTC-XRP

-Now it implements a strategy to trade.

-It calculate the z-scores (how many standard deviations has the asset moved from the mean) and places trades accordingly.
+We can calculate the z-scores for these pairs (how many standard deviations the asset has moved from the mean) and place trades accordingly.

 # Results